Perry T. Jones

 Perry T. Jones (June 22, 1890 – September 16, 1970) was an amateur tennis official who was a major fundraiser for the Los Angeles Tennis Club and its tournaments.
-He took control of Southern California Tennis in 1930s and ran the Pacific Southwest Championships, the second most prestigious tournament after the U.S. Championships.
+He took control of Southern California Tennis in the 1930s and ran the Pacific Southwest Championships, the second most prestigious tournament after the U.S. Championships.
 He became one of the most powerful officials in tennis because most of the good players were developed in Southern California.
+However, as the "Czar" of Southern California tennis he threw up many roadblocks in the early career of Billie Jean King.

 Life

 Jones was born on June 22, 1890.

 Network

 Jones set up his office at the Los Angeles Tennis Club (LATC) with his secretary, Doris Cooke, and made the Club and the Southern California Tennis Association famous through his junior development patrons network.
 It reached from Santa Barbara to San Diego and came together at the LATC to produce a steady stream of world-class tennis players.
 Dubbed "the cradle of tennis", Jones mentored men players: Ellsworth Vines, Bob Falkenburg, Jack Kramer, Pancho Gonzales, Ted Schroeder, Bobby Riggs, Mike Franks, Stan Smith, Rafael Osuna, Dennis Ralston, Arthur Ashe, Charlie Pasarell, and women players: Pauline Betz, Louise Brough, Dodo Cheney, Maureen Connolly, Billie Jean King and Karen Hantze.